mattermost/mattermost-developer-documentation/site/content/extend/plugins/overview/_index.md

 Read more about the web app component of plugins [here](/extend/plugins/webapp).

 ### Mobile App
-Currently there is no mobile app component of plugins but rest assured that it is planned and coming in the future.
+Currently there is no mobile app component of plugins but it is planned for the near term.

 ---

-If you'd like to understand how plugins work under the covers, [see the contributor documentation on plugins](/contribute/server/plugins).
+If you'd like to better understand how plugins work, [see the contributor documentation on plugins](/contribute/server/plugins).